How to Change Password in Windows Server 2016 (4 Methods)

 Published

-Change Password in Server 2016 with Ctrl + Alt + Delete
+Option 1: Change Password with Ctrl + Alt + Delete

 This is the easiest way to change password in Windows Server 2016.
 This method is applicable to change password for both local and domain accounts.